ThatFatKidsMom/Gesture-Tracker/README.md

 ## **Installation**
 [Video](https://youtu.be/cCnQug_tGXs)

-- Drag the "Gesture Tracker" prefab into the heirarchy
+- Drag the "Gesture Tracker" prefab into the base of your heirarchy
 - Right click on the prefab to unpack it and then drag it onto the base of your avatar
 - Select all objects that start with "Left" and drag in your right wrist bone into the empty source on the parent constraint
 - Select all objects that start with "Right" and drag in your left wrist bone into the empty source on the parent constraint